UlfurOrn/Team5/README.md

 ## Lecture Aspects

 ### Sprint 1
-For this sprint we used a layered design where the database (data) and the Rest API (domain) work as independant entities.
+For this sprint we used a layered design where the database (data) and the Rest API (domain) work as independent entities.
 The presentation layer will be implemented in a future sprint.
-Objer-Oriented Programming was implemented in the DBapi using abstract classes and a main gateway (see more in services README.md).
+Object-Oriented Programming was implemented in the DBapi using abstract classes and a main gateway (see more in services README.md).
 Encapsulation is also used is various places in the API.

 ### Sprint 2
 The six of the eight Base Design Patterns we decided on implementing for our system are the following: